gsl-lite/gsl-lite/doc/Reference.md

 ```
 (*Note:* The actual definition uses a SFINAE constraint to support C\+\+11 to C\+\+17).

 As far as the type system and the runtime behavior is concerned, `owner<P>` is exactly equivalent to `P`.
-However, the annotation
+However, the annotation conveys
-conveys intent to a reader, and static analysis tools may use the annotation impose semantic checks based on the assumption of ownership.
+intent to a reader, and static analysis tools may use the annotation to impose semantic checks based on the assumption of ownership.

 If possible, a smart pointer with automatic lifetime management such as [`std::unique_ptr<>`](https://en.cppreference.com/w/cpp/memory/unique_ptr)
-or [`std::shared_ptr<>`](https://en.cppreference.com/w/cpp/memory/shared_ptr) should be used instead. `owner<>` is meant to annotate raw
+or [`std::shared_ptr<>`](https://en.cppreference.com/w/cpp/memory/shared_ptr) should be used instead.
+The purpose of `owner<>` is annotation of
-pointers which cannot currently be replaced with a smart pointer.
+raw pointers which cannot currently be replaced with a smart pointer.

 ### `not_null<P>`